Racial unrest in Cairo, Illinois: Aftermath

-The unrest resulted in a mass exodus from Cairo, which was already experiencing population decline before the unrest began.
+The racial conflict resulted in a mass exodus of white residents from Cairo, which was already experiencing population decline before the unrest began.
+The white-owned businesses that closed due to the United Front boycott were not replaced by new businesses.
 The population of Cairo has declined from 9,348 in 1960 to approximately 2,359 in 2016.
 The peak population was 15,203 in 1920.